-Assurance Level Security Management Controls Test level Level 1 Level 2 Level 3 There must be no other applications, hardware devices, network connections, or component software installed by CAs that are not parts of the CA operation.
-The CA system configurations and any modification and upgrade of functions must be documented and controlled.
-There must be a mechanism for detecting unauthorized modification to the software or configuration.
-The CA software, when first installed, must be verified as being that supplied from the vendor, with no modifications, and be the version intended for use.
-Level 4
+Assurance Level Security Management Controls Level 2 and upgrade of functions must be documented and controlled.
+There must be a mechanism for detecting unauthorized modification to the software or Level 3 configuration.(3) The CA software, when first installed, must be verified as being that supplied from the vendor, with no modifications, and be the version intended for use.
+(1) The CA hardware and software must be dedicated to operating and supporting the CA functions.
+There must be no other applications, hardware devices, network connections or component software installed that are not parts of the CA operation.
+Level 4 (2) The CA system configurations and any modification and upgrade of functions must be documented and controlled.
+There must be a mechanism for detecting unauthorized modifications to system software or configurations.
+(3) The CA software, when first installed, must be verified as being that supplied from the vendor, with no modifications, and is the version intended for use.
+(4) CAs must verify the integrity of CA software at least once a month.
+(5) CAs shall perform security management controls that comply with WebTrust for CA.